-Important information should be set out in the plea agreement or colloguy.
-For example the Ninth Circuit decided that in a case where the plea agreement specified the loss to the victim in the count of conviction was \$600, the fact that restitution of over \$10,000 was ordered (based on losses alleged in dismissed counts) did not establish the offense as one in which the "loss to the victim" was \$10,000.10
+Plea Agreements.
+A plea agreement is a definitive source of information about the "offense of conviction," i.e. the elements of the offense for which the defendant actually was convicted.
+Drafting a plea agreement gives criminal defense counsel the opportunity to create the record of conviction that will be determinative in immigration proceedings.
+Important information should be affirmatively set out in the plea agreement or colloquy.
+For example, the Ninth Circuit held that where a plea agreement specified the loss to the victim in the count of conviction was \$600, the fact that restitution of over \$10,000 was ordered (based on losses alleged in dismissed counts) did not establish the offense as one in which the "loss to the victim" was \$10,000.9